 I spent several days recording sound in Shiraz - the material for the next installation.
 Where might that take me?

-A number of Cultural Spaces pieces were featured on the radio for Radiophrenia Art Radio Festival, Concertsender, Lights Out Listening, Syrphe Collaboradio Berlin, Musica Dispersa Radio, and Radio RAAR.
-My cycle of six The Hague pieces was featured monthly on The Cutty Strange on Wavefarm.
+A number of Cultural Spaces pieces were featured on the radio for Radiophrenia Art Radio Festival, Concertsender, Lights Out Listening, Syrphe Collaboradio Berlin, Musica Dispersa Radio, Radio RAAR, Radioart 106.
+My cycle of six The Hague pieces was featured monthly on The Cutty Strange on Wavefarm and then for a season on TeslaFM in Barcelona.
 The portraits of Tehran and Isfahan that have their origin in Limited Access Festival were released as an album Tehrsfahan at Musica Dispersa Records in Barcelona.

 “Harbor”, part of the The Hague series, was competition winner for GRIT Collaborative in the US.
-“Haagse Markt” and “Grote Kerk” were winners of the Ars Electronica Competition for Forum Wallis, Switzerland.
+“Haagse Markt” and “Grote Kerk” were winners of the Ars Electronica Competition for Forum Wallis, Switzerland in 2017.

 Tehrsfahan is part of my three Iran pieces.
 It is a bridge between Tehran and Isfahan, a puzzle that uses sounds of both places and is slowly pulled apart.
-It was initially part of Francisco Lopez and Barbara Ellison’s project Audio DH.
+It was initially part of Francisco Lopez and Barbara Ellison’s project Audio DH and was also installed at the Museo Nacional Centro de Arte Reina Sofia in Madrid.

 The goal is to provide a work that is artistically interesting while creating an authentic portrait of a place.
 I am preserving something that might be gone sooner than we expect.
 (Will there be drones flying through my recordings in the future?
 Will the trams be less characteristic once replaced with more current models?
-What will transportation sound like twenty years from now?
+Will we hear less birds?
+More insects again?
+Transportation now sounds different from when I started, and it has not been that long…)

-I created a laptop live set out of the material I recorded in Goa.
-I premiered it at Helicopter in The Hague, and then played it at Musica Dispersa Experimental Night in Madrid.
-I will create a live set for each destination as this project continues.
-Below the recording from Helicopter:
+I created several electronic live sets a laptop out of the materials I recorded.
+The first one was simply called “Goa” and premiered it at Helicopter in The Hague, and then taken to Musica Dispersa Experimental Night in Madrid.